Love Is in the Air (2023 film): Production

-Produced by Brisbane-based Jaggi Entertainment and directed by Adrian Powers, the film was shot in Queensland's Whitsundays, supported by the Queensland Government via Screen Queensland.
+Produced by Brisbane-based Jaggi Entertainment and directed by Adrian Powers, the film was shot in Queensland's Whitsunday Region including Lake Proserpine, supported by the Queensland Government via Screen Queensland.
 In a statement producer Steve Jaggi said, "Shot entirely on location, we pushed the boundaries by shooting in glorious 8K Vista Vision."

 Release

 Netflix made the film available globally for streaming on 28 September 2023.
 In its first two weeks, the movie had been streamed 20 million times.

 Reception

 On the review aggregator Rotten Tomatoes website, the film had an approval rating of 25% based on 8 reviews, with an average rating of 3.9/10.

 Luke Buckmaster reviewing for The Guardian criticised the screenplay describing it as predictable.
 Commenting on Goodrem’s performance, Buckmaster said, "it is far from great, but delivering lines like that without blushing does require some talent."
 Buckmaster rated the film with 1 star out of 5, describing "a very corny and saccharine romance: a galumphing heffalump of a movie that is best – and perhaps only – enjoyed by devotees of the Sydney-born performer (Delta Goodrem)."
 Lori C., writing in Ready Steady Cut graded the film 2.5/5, describing "how soothingly predictable the script is," with viewers remaining far from "the edge of your seat.
 And that’s not necessarily a bad thing."